dereknovak/RB130-LS/study_guide.md

 "The rule regarding the number of arguments that you must pass to a block, proc, or lambda in Ruby is called its arity."

 Arity refers to how a structure handles arguments that are passed into it.
 Blocks and `Proc` objects contain *lenient arity*, which means that they are not affected with the incorrect number of arguments passed in, whether too few or many.
-Method and lambdas, on the other hand, have *strict arity*, which means that they must have the correct amount of arguments, dictated by the parameters, otherwise an `ArgumentError` exception will be thrown.
+Method and lambdas, conversely, have *strict arity*, which means that they must have the correct amount of arguments, dictated by the parameters, otherwise an `ArgumentError` exception will be thrown.

 ### Lenient Arity